Ghazala K. Salam: Philanthropic work

 She has chaired the Day of Dignity charitable event in South Florida, working closely with Palm Beach County Homeless Coalition and over 40 other organizations to provide health and human services to marginalized families and homeless individuals in South Florida.
 Since 2011, the Day of Dignity has served over 4000 individuals in need, with free haircuts, flu shots, HIV screenings, blood pressure and other healthcare screenings, non-perishable groceries, hot meals, bicycles for kids and adults, school supplies, toiletries, and many more.

 Islamic views

-Salam is spiritual person attributing her views on faith to her great grandmother, and by extension, her own descent from Sufism.
+Salam is a spiritual person attributing her views on faith to her great grandmother, and by extension, her own descent from Sufism.
 She has liberal world views and tends to accept things in an open, broad-minded way, giving people the benefit of doubt; understanding the views of others.
 Her belief is that we are all equal in our humanness, humanity and human dignity.